Ratnagiri, Odisha

-The Buddhist monuments were constructed from the 5th century CE onwards, with the last work in the 13th century, and the peak period of work done between about the 7th to 10th centuries.
+The Buddhist monuments were constructed from the 5th century CE onwards, with the last work in the 13th century, and the peak period of work done between the 7th to 10th centuries.
 After perhaps the 16th century the site ceased to be used and fell into ruins.
-These were little known until the 1960s when major campaigns of excavations by the Archaeological Survey of India ("ASI") revealed the site, producing large quantities of very fine sculpture.
+These were little known until the 1960s when major excavations by the Archaeological Survey of India ("ASI") revealed the site, producing large quantities of very fine sculpture.
 Monastery 1 has been described as "the finest in terms of carved stone decoration to have survived in India".
 Some of this was removed to museums elsewhere, with much left on site.
-A museum at the site has recently been opened to house many pieces.
+A museum at the site houses many pieces.